-The City of Wellsburg water system serves a population of approximately 3,385 people.
-The supply is from four wells.
-The wells are pumped to provide an average daily production of about 585,484 gallons per day.
+The City of New Cumberland water system serves a population of approximately 1099 people.
+The supply is from three wells.
+The wells are pumped to provide an average daily production of about 300,000 gallons per day.

-The estimated land area (approximately 440 acres land and water and 296 acres land only) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
-The SWAP program's consultant, R K& K Engineers, used Mod Flow as the ground water flow model to determine the source water protection area in conjunction with a hydrogeologic boundary approach to determine its areal extent.
+The estimated land area (approximately 296 acres including the Ohio River; 134 acres land only) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
+The SWAP program's consultant, R K& K Engineers, used a delineation provided by the WVBPH to determine the source water protection.
 The Alluvial Valley areas consist of geologically recent flood plains of larger rivers.
 These flood plains contain unconfined, fine to coarse-grained slightly silty alluvium.